Darin Beckstead

 Darin Beckstead is an American filmmaker who has directed films, including Courage & Stupidity and Somebody's Hero.

 Career

 In 2005, his debut film, Courage & Stupidity, was released.
-Steven Spielberg's experiences making Jaws were reinterpreted in his film Courage & Stupidity.
-The film was shown at Fantasia and the Sitges Film Festival.
-The film was distributed by Netflix.
+The work reimagines Steven Spielberg's experiences making Jaws.
+It screened at Fantasia, the Sitges Film Festival, and was distributed by Netflix.

 In 2012, Beckstead directed Somebody's Hero.
-The film was shown at Heartland Film Festival and Newport Beach Film Festival.
-At the Coney Island Film Festival, the film received the Best Feature Award.
+The film played at the Heartland Film Festival, Newport Beach Film Festival, and received the "Best Feature" award at the Coney Island Film Festival.